Germany - Social Security Insights | Workia

 Benefits

-Pension benefits can be drawn from age 65 and are based on years of contributions.
-Other benefits are generally dependent on the payment of premiums (eg unemployment benefit requires contributions in one out of the last five years (in Germany or anther EU state).
+The retirement age in Germany is currently 66, but is gradually raised to 67 by the year 2031.
+The state pension can be withdrawn from the age of 63 if 35 years of contributions have been paid, but if taken early, a reduced amount is payable.
+Other benefits are generally dependent on the payment of premiums (e.g. unemployment benefit, which requires contributions in one out of the last five years (in Germany or anther EU state)).

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.